Service number (United States Army): Post-WWII and Korean War service numbers

 Service numbers beginning with 57, 58, and 59 were not assigned a specific geographical region and were used for enlisted personnel in the Army Reserve or those assigned to special duties.
 When the Korean War began in 1950, this service number system was used throughout the conflict and through the remainder of the 1950s.
-The Regular Army service number system, ranging from 10 to 19 million, remained unchanged.

-Officer service numbers during this period ranged from 50 000 to 500 000 (set aside for West Point graduates and Regular Army officers) and 500 001 to 3 000 000 used by reserve and direct appointment officers.
+Officers' service numbers during this period ranged from 50 000 to 500 000 (set aside for West Point graduates and Regular Army officers) and 500 001 to 3 000 000 (used by reserve and direct appointment officers).
 All officer service numbers by this point were preceded by a zero.

 Vietnam era service numbers

 In 1954, one year after the close of the Korean War, the Army extended the range of officer service numbers by adding the three and four million series.
 The new officer service numbers ranged from 1 000 000 to 4 999 999; service numbers from 800 000 to 999 999 were still being used for special duty officers.
 In 1957, officer numbers were extended again this time to 5 999 999.
 It was also declared that the three million numbers (3 000 000 – 3 999 999) would only be issued to warrant officers.
 Service numbers below 500 000 were only issued to West Point graduates and other Regular Officers.
 By 1969, the highest service number issued to a West Point graduate was slightly above 120 000.

 Enlisted service numbers during this post-Korea/pre-Vietnam era remained unchanged with the Regular Army continuing to cycle through the 10 - 19 million series while the draft force was assigned service numbers in the 50 to 59 million range.
 In 1966, with the increased US involvement of the Vietnam War, the Army realized that many more troops would be needed.
 The service number system had to be expanded, which resulted in the Army activating the 60 million enlisted service number series in 1967.
 Officer service numbers remained unchanged.

 The new enlisted service numbers applied only to those drafted and ranged from 60 000 000 to 69 999 999 with the first two numbers a recruiting code and the last six a personal identifier.
 At the same time, there were still a wide variety of older enlisted numbers still active, ranging back to the thirty million series used during World War II.